The Great British Mag content team updated the article International students guide to transport in the UK on 8 January, 2020.

 Though they’re cheap, coach trips take a long time, especially if going abroad.
 So remember to bring plenty of things to keep yourself entertained on the journey!

 Fancy a road trip with your new mates?
-If you hire a car you can drive across the lush rolling British countryside at your own pace and with complete freedom.
+If you hire a car, you can drive across the lush rolling British countryside at your own pace and with complete freedom.

 Cycling is a fun, cheap and healthy way to travel.
 Most cities in the UK now have bikes that you can pick up for short journeys by downloading the app and crediting your account with money.

-Travelling by tram or underground rail
+Transport by tram or underground rail

 Some parts of the country have trams or underground train systems which are often faster than buses, but don’t go as far as trains do.